It was a game of few chances and many substitutions as the Premier League sides settled for a share of the spoils in Baltimore.

-Both sides lined up with a blend of experience and youth, notably employing an academy graduate each up front in Adam Morgan, scorer of Liverpool's solitary goal in the 1-1 draw with Toronto and Harry Kane, leading the attack for Spurs in Jermain Defoe's absence due to a family bereavement.
+Both sides lined up with a blend of experience and youth, notably employing an academy graduate each up front in Adam Morgan, scorer of Liverpool's solitary goal in the 1-1 draw with Toronto, and Harry Kane, leading the attack for Spurs in Jermain Defoe's absense due to a family bereavement.

-The two teams traded half-chances in the opening five minutes as firstly Gareth Bale picked off a loose pass from kick-off but saw his shot blocked for a corner, before Stewart Downing's dangerous cross from the right just drifted wide of Brad Friedel's far post.
+The two teams traded half-chances in the opening five minutes as Gareth Bale first picked off a loose pass from kickoff but saw his shot blocked for a corner, before Stewart Downing's dangerous cross from the right just drifted wide of Brad Friedel's far post.

 The tempo of the game in the early stages owed somewhat to the sweltering conditions in the M&T Bank Stadium and looked a far cry from the speed of the Premier League.